Comparison and Conditional functions

 Explanation:

-1. Based on the result from cidrmatch, the if function assigns:
+- Based on the result from

-• "no" if the IP is outside the subnet.
+"yes"to theis_subnetfield if the IP is within the subnet."no"if the IP is outside the subnet.

 This method allows for the quick identification of IP addresses within a specific subnet, aiding in network analysis, security monitoring, and ensuring that access patterns are within expected parameters.